joaomangilli/backend-evaluation-2025-06/README.md

-# Backend Evaluation 2025-06 - Park42 - Recognition
+# Backend Evaluation 2025-06 - Park42

+**Park42** is a car parking reservation service, similar to those used for booking airport parking spots in advance.

-This monorepo contains the **Park42** Rails API and a supporting mock payment service used during development.
+This monorepo contains the **Park42** API and a supporting mock payment service used during development.

 ## Requirements